US STOCKS-Futures mixed after Powell's hawkish tone; more data awaited

 However, with inflation likely to continue its downward trend, "there is a strong chance that we see rates remain steady from here on in," Mahony adds.

-Traders have priced in an about 60% chance of a rate cut by the Fed at the June meeting compared to about 70% before Powell spoke, according to the CME Group's FedWatch tool.
+Traders have priced in an about 60% chance of a rate cut by the Fed at the June meeting, compared with expectations of a cut in May before Powell spoke, according to the CME Group's FedWatch tool.

 While this week has been light in terms of economic data, investors will get reports on consumer and producer prices as well as retail sales next week, which will further shape interest rate expectations ahead of the Fed's December meeting.